B1A4: 2024–present: Post-military enlistment activities, Connect and new company

+In December 2025, B1A4 departed WM Entertainment after 14 years with the agency.
+It was also announced that the group established their own company, with the members registered as its executive directors.

+On April 3, 2026, B1A4 kicked off the countdown to their 9th mini album, 'Set', with a group teaser image and will release their 9th mini album just 2 days before their debut anniversary, which falls on April 23 to celebrate their 15th debut anniversary.

 Public image

-The group has been dubbed "countryside-dols" (countryside idols) by the Korean media due to the fact that all of the members of B1A4 are from the countryside: Jinyoung is from Chungju, North Chungcheong Province; CNU from Cheongju, North Chungcheong Province; Sandeul from Busan; Baro from Gwangju, South Jeolla Province; and Gongchan from Suncheon, South Jeolla Province.
+The group has been dubbed "countryside-dols" (countryside idols) by the Korean media due to the fact that all of the members of B1A4 are from outside the Seoul metropolitan area: Jinyoung is from Chungju, North Chungcheong Province; CNU from Cheongju, North Chungcheong Province; Sandeul from Busan; Baro from Gwangju, South Jeolla Province; and Gongchan from Suncheon, South Jeolla Province.
 They were also referred to as "blood-dols" (blood idols) in reference to the origins of their name (which references the group members' blood types), as well as "paper-dols" (paper idols) because of the paper classification A4.
 In an effort to distinguish themselves, B1A4 had also promoted a nickname "saessakdol" (새싹돌, "sprout-dol") and created a so-called "saessakchum" (새싹춤, "sprout dance"), which was showcased in various shows including Quiz to Change the World.

 In January 2015, B1A4 members hugged Muslim female fans in a meet and greet session in Malaysia.
 Internet commenters called for the organizers to be charged afterwards.